lewisfish/3DGridCode/README.md

 ## How to run

+### Using Make

 First Download the code from this [link](https://github.com/lewisfish/3DGridCode/archive/refs/tags/v1.1.1.zip)

-Then open a terminal and change directories to this code location and unzip it.
+Then open a terminal and change directories to the codes location and unzip it.

 Then type ```make``` into your terminal to compile the code.

 Then type ```./mcgrid``` to run the code.

+### Using FPM

+First Download the code from this [link](https://github.com/lewisfish/3DGridCode/archive/refs/tags/v1.1.1.zip)

+Then open a terminal and change directories to the codes location and unzip it.

+Then type ```fpm run --profile release``` to compile and run the code.

+Details on installing FPM on your platform can be found [here](https://fpm.fortran-lang.org/install/index.html#install).

 ## Documentation